-Considering the value of the bank’s total asset, the bank deserves to be in second place among the biggest banks in Germany.
-It has its headquarter in Frankfurt, Germany.
+Considering the value of the bank’s total assets, the bank deserves to be in second place among the biggest banks in Germany.
+It has its headquarters in Frankfurt, Germany.
 In 2018, it had a total asset acquisition of Euro 506 billion.
 And in 2016, it merged with WGZ Bank.

 That same year, the DZ Bank group made a before-tax profit of Euro 2.197 billion.
 The bank has a staff strength of about 32,211 employees.

 DZ Bank Group is an acronym for Deutsche Zentral-Genossenschaftsbank.
 And that literally means “German Central Cooperative Bank.”
 The bank offers central banking services to about 800 cooperative banks.
 Moreover, it has around 8500 branches in Germany.

 The bank also offers corporate and investment banking services.
 It was founded in 2001, is privately owned, and does not have branches outside of Germany as of July 2022.

 In 2021, DZ Bank Group had an operating income of €3.096 billion and a client base of over 30 million.
 Its biggest international investment is its stake in Canadian oil and gas company TC Energy.
 Its current investment in TC Energy is 4.27 million shares.